 - SSL (Secure Socket Layer) Connection

 The list goes on.

-Search Engine Optimisation is not just about behind the scenes trickery.
-To fully understand it, you need to (obviously) understand the terms above, but ultimately in order to succeed with SEO, you must first understand your customer, the problems they are faced with and how you can solve them.
+Search Engine Optimisation is not just about behind-the-scenes trickery.
+To fully understand it, you need to (obviously) understand the terms above, but ultimately in order to succeed with SEO, you must first understand your customer, the problems they are faced with, and how you can solve them.

 Research your customer, create a buyer persona, research your keyword phrases, research search terms and research the SERP (search engine results page).

-We believe your best chance of succeeding at SEO and getting your website found organically – not just on page 1 of Google search results – but at the top of the page, is to establish authority.
+We believe your best chance of succeeding and seeing SEO results and getting your website found organically – not just on page 1 of Google search results – but at the top of the page, is to establish authority.
 Authority over your keyword phrases.
 If you can build out a whole range of content – blogs, ebooks, podcasts – that can establish you as the industry or market leader and you can own those key categories, then BOOM!
 You’re on the way to rocking the SEO that rocks the party… but steady on tiger.
-This takes time, hours, days, months and even years, so you’ve got to be in this all the way.
+This takes time, hours, days, months, and even years, so you’ve got to be in this all the way.
 SEO is a marathon – not a sprint.

+So what’s SEO about?
 Search Engine Optimisation expert, Duane Forrester says “SEO is a marketing function for sure, but it needs to be baked into a product, not slapped on like icing after the cake is baked.”
 Not only that SEO is constantly changing so it’s not something you can do and then leave, as is the case with a website in general.
 It is a tool, the hub of your online presence and therefore you need to be able to drive traffic to it, which is where SEO comes in.
 And once you have the traffic, you need to be able to keep them long enough to convert.
-But website conversion a whole other story!
+But website conversion is a whole other story!